maus2310/GrandPy/README.md

 ## Acknowledgements
-GrandPy is heavily inspired by the [grandR](https://grandr.erhard-lab.de/) R package by Prof. Dr. Florian Erhard, and we gratefully acknowledge his work as well as the team behind it, especially Julian-Andres Selke and Rahaf Issa, whose contributions made `GrandPy` possible.
+GrandPy is heavily inspired by the [grandR](https://grandr.erhard-lab.de/) R package by Prof. Dr. Florian Erhard, and we gratefully acknowledge his work as well as the team behind it, especially Julian-Andreas Selke and Rahaf Issa, whose contributions made `GrandPy` possible.